NYPL/ami-preservation/docs/pages/resources/serviceNow_documentation.md

 - **On-Site Usage:**
   - **Simpler Process:** On-site usage of materials does not generally require the same level of permissions clearance.
 In these cases, you can submit a DAR or MDR form yourself, depending on whether the item is already digitized or needs to be digitized.

-By following these guidelines, you’ll ensure that patrons are directed to the correct process, helping to streamline their access requests.

 ## Handling VIP Requests

 ### Special Considerations for VIP Requests